MOCAK Museum of Contemporary Art in Krakow tickets & tours | Price comparison

 How much is a standard ticket?

-The published standard ticket is 30 PLN.
+A standard ticket costs 30 PLN.
 Reduced entry is 20 PLN, with additional reduced variants during exhibition change periods.

 Read more.